Best Free Video Players for Windows 10 and 11 in 2026

 PotPlayer, developed by Kakao (the South Korean tech company), gives you granular control over almost every playback setting.
 It supports DXVA, CUDA, and QuickSync hardware acceleration out of the box.

-In our testing, PotPlayer handled the 45 GB 4K HEVC file with 3% CPU usage.
-The built-in codec pack means you won’t need to install anything extra for MKV, MOV, FLV, or AVI files.
+PotPlayer’s built-in codec pack means you usually won’t need to install anything extra for MKV, MOV, FLV, or AVI files.
 If you need to rotate a video or adjust the aspect ratio on the fly, PotPlayer handles it through right-click controls.

 Where PotPlayer really pulls ahead is subtitles.
 You can adjust position, font, size, color, and sync timing without leaving the player.